Mark B. Durgin

 Contact using the Contact Us Form or at firstname.lastname@example.org

-Jamal has been a member of The Pennsylvania Care Partnership since September 2018.
-He has filled the newly created Youth Resources Coordinator position.
+Jamal was hired in September 2018 as our first Youth Resource Coordinator.
 Jamal’s goals are to collaborate with the youth organizations across the state and collect information on what those organizations do so that he can effectively guide counties contracted with the PA Care Partnership SOC grant in the right direction for technical assistance.

 Jamal had spent the last seventeen years at a residential treatment facility.
 In his time there, he acquired a wealth of experience in the various positions he worked, including direct care, ropes course coordinator, Assistant Director and Director of Therapeutic Activities, and One-to-One care, giving him a desire to deepen his understanding and further his advocacy for the youth voice.
 He helped to implement the Sanctuary Model at the RTF and doing that led him to an opportunity to learn about Trauma Informed Care from Lakeside Global Institute through Philadelphia University and The United Way.